AbduEhab/JavaFx-Game/README.md

 # JavaFx_Game
 ##################################################################################################################

 This is a Hearthstone style game made with java using the FX library.
+Originaly made as a uni project, but i thought people might wanna look through it to learn more about java ana oop in general.
+So I added a few quality of life features and I'm going to leave it here.

+Special thanks to fad11 for adding his own touch here and there.

 So...
 This is a quick guide on how to run and play the game.

 Part A: Copyright